-The Lord will keep and love you too (Deut.31:6).
+The Lord will keep and love you, too.

+(Deut.
+31:6)

 Mr. Fisher was a man of very strong magnetic influence and the people were swayed by him until it was clearly manifest that he had gone wrong and even then it was hard for some to pull away from him, but finally things adjusted themselves once more and settled down but not without the loss of some whose faith was fastened to him.
 He applied for a divorce.
 Some thought I should fight it.
 The worldly people offered assistance.
-One lawyer offered his service free and a number of the saints went to the County seat the day it was to be heard thinking I would be there and they would be on hand to witness for me.
-But I knew it would mean the destruction of the Trumpet as he was publisher and proprietor of it and I knew he would sell it out to a worldly Company for the means to accomplish the end he sought, so for the sake of saving it I suffered myself to be defrauded and my name cast out as evil, but I knew God would take care of that.
-I would rather have suffered myself to be a cast away than to see the Trumpet Office lost He afterwards sold the copyright of the "Songs of to the church.
-Victory" to the songwriter, E. O. Excell of Oil City, Pa. for means to carry on his work of opposition.
-He was at the last camp-meeting held on the Bangor Camp ground that he came after he had got his bill.
-Brother Warner gave a public statement of things as they were and told the necessity of someone buying him out, also renounced him as a fallen E. E. Byrum was at this meeting, it being the first one he had attended of the Church of God meetings or camp-meetings.
+One lawyer offered his service free and a number of the saints went to the county seat the day it was to be heard thinking I would be there and they would be on hand to witness for me.
+But I knew it would mean the destruction of the Trumpet as he was its publisher and proprietor, and I knew he would sell it out to a worldly company for the means to accomplish the end he sought, so for the sake of saving it I suffered myself to be defrauded and my name cast out as evil, but I knew God would take care of that.
+I would rather have suffered myself to be a castaway than to see the Trumpet office lost to the church.
+He afterwards sold the copyright of the "Songs of Victory" to the songwriter E.O.
+Excell of Oil City, PA for means to carry on his work of opposition.
+He was at the last campmeeting held on the Bangor campground that came after he had gotten his bill.
+Bro.
+Warner gave a public statement of things as they were and told the necessity of someone buying him out, and also renounced him as a fallen man.
+E.E.
+Byrum was at this meeting, it being the first one he had attended of the Church of God meetings or campmeetings.
 He had written me two or three weeks previous to get him a room for two as he expected to come and bring one of his roommates from Westerville where he was attending college.
-I was about to answer his letter telling him not to I knew the state of affairs and what to expect at the camp-meeting and feared the effect it might have upon him as he had only come out this way the winter before.
-I took my paper and pen to write him not to come when the Lord said, "Don't you do it."
+I knew the state of affairs and what to expect at the campmeeting and feared the effect it might have upon him as he had only come out this way the winter before.
+I took my paper and pen to write him not to come when the Lord said, "Don't you do it".
 I said, "Why?".
 He answered me, "I have a purpose in his coming."
 I said, "What purpose?" and immediately the whole plan was laid before me that he had the money and was the man to buy out Mr. Fisher and take charge of the publishing work, so I told him I would get the room for him.
 I kept all this shut up in my own heart and did not tell a soul, not even Brother Warner.
+I felt like standing still and seeing the glory of God.
+Bro.
+Byrum came to me and asked me concerning the duties of a publisher, and I was not surprised when twenty-four hours later he came to me again and said, "I have decided."
+I said, "Well, praise the Lord."
+He said, "Don't you want to know how?"
+I said, "I do know."
+He said, "I haven't told anyone."
+I replied, "But I knew it three weeks ago."
+He bought Mr. Fisher out and became publisher before he went home.
+When Bro.
+Warner died he became editor and served in that capacity a number of years.